nsivakanthan/minima/_posts/2022-12-12-Neural-Network-from-Scratch.md

   return num_layers, biases, weights
 ```

 The next two functions perform backpropagation.
-The following function computes the activations and z's for each layer in the network using the most recent weights and biases.
+The following function computes the activations and $$z$$'s for each layer in the network using the most recent weights and biases.
 This is the forward pass through the network.

 ```python